pypa/hatch/docs/config/environment/advanced.md

 test.42-bar
 ```

-The two exceptions to this format are described below.
+The exceptions to this format are described below.

 #### Python variables